VarboxInternational/docs/content-management.md

 <a name="full-example"></a>
 ## Full Example

-For an example on how to setup a frontent page supporting menus and blocks, please follow this [Full Example](/docs/{{version}}/example-page-blocks).
+For an example on how to setup a page supporting menus and blocks, please follow this [Full Example](/docs/{{version}}/example-page-blocks)